 🧠 Cat Ba Climbing and Langur’s Adventures are the two tour operators that offer deep water soloing in Vietnam.
 I did my tour with Cat Ba Climbing and can say I had a great experience.
 Here are some details about my experience:

-- Where I stayed: I stayed at and the tour group left from Cát Bà Island.
+- Where I stayed: I stayed on Cát Bà Island in ĐẠI THỦY Hotel and the tour group met at the nearby office.
 We took a boat out to Lan Ha Bay.

 - Duration: Cat Ba Climbing’s deep water solo tour lasted for half a day, from 8am to 1:30pm.
 Langur’s Adventures offer half-day and full-day deep water solo tours while Cat Ba Climbing only offers half-day tours.